Gender & Sexual Violence Ongoing Programs

 The HRE Film Series is an ongoing event that gives Brock students the opportunity to attend regularly scheduled film screenings of films that explore human rights issues or offer commentary on social justice.
 The Film Series also invites attendees to participate in a group discussion after the film.

-A free, campus-wide event in November that aims to highlight how the Brock community — particularly male students — can better participate in the dialogue surrounding sexual violence.The event is run by the Human Rights and Equity (HRE) office in conjunction with the Brock University Students’ Union (BUSU), Student Health and Wellness Hub and various community partners, including the Niagara Sexual Assault Centre, White Ribbon Campaign and Sigma Chi Fraternity, which has a chapter at Brock.
+A free, campus-wide event that aims to highlight how the Brock community — particularly male students — can better participate in the dialogue surrounding gender and sexual violence.The event is run by the Human Rights and Equity (HRE) office in conjunction with the Brock University Students’ Union (BUSU), Student Health and Wellness Hub and various community partners, including the Niagara Sexual Assault Centre, White Ribbon Campaign and Sigma Chi Fraternity, which has a chapter at Brock.

 Unblur the Lines is an opportunity for students to engage in discussions about consent.
 The Unblur the Lines events take place in March and October and features a wellness fair in collaboration with the HUB and other community partners.